Psychtoolbox-3/psychtoolbox-3.github.com/docs/HDRMinimalisticOpenGLDemo.md

 ##### >[Psychtoolbox](Psychtoolbox)>[PsychDemos](PsychDemos)

 [HDRMinimalisticOpenGLDemo](HDRMinimalisticOpenGLDemo) - Demonstrate use of MATLAB-[OpenGL](OpenGL) toolbox with
-the [BrightSide](BrightSide)-Technologies High Dynamic Range Display.
+HDR High Dynamic Range Displays.

-It differs from the normal [MinimalisticOpenGLDemo](MinimalisticOpenGLDemo) only by the [OpenWindow](OpenWindow)
+It differs from the normal [MinimalisticOpenGLDemo](MinimalisticOpenGLDemo) only by the [PsychImaging](PsychImaging)
-call that requests [BrightSide](BrightSide) HDR support, and the setup of lightsource
+call that requests HDR support, and the setup of lightsource intensities to
-intensities to make better use of the large dynamic range of the HDR
+make better use of the large dynamic range of the HDR display.
-display.

 This demo demonstrates use of [OpenGL](OpenGL) commands in a Matlab script to
 perform some very boring 3D rendering in Psychtoolbox.